 palace gardens each year, including apples and pears from Hampton Court's two

-Kitchen with its six great fireplaces.
+Kitchen with its six large fireplaces.
 One of these fireplaces retains

 its spit-racks, and the other five openings would have had similar cooking

 apparatus.
 At eachend of the Great Kitchen were hatches at which liveried

 serving men would collect the completed dishes and take them to the Great